Archdiocese of Baltimore Child and Youth Protection

 If you wish to volunteer with the youth of our parish, you must complete the online registration process indicating your role as Volunteer with Substantial Contact with Children.
 You will agree to a background check, provide 3 references and complete the online training.
 The Virtus Volunteer Coordinator for Holy Family in Davidsonville is Louisa Woolery.
 If you have questions or concerns, please do not hesitate to contact Ms. Woolery by telephone through the church office or by emailing Louisa.Woolery@hfccmail.org.

 Youth ages 14 to 17 years-old who wish to volunteer need to register as volunteers, by completing a hard copy of the application, provide 3 references either Electronic Reference or Written Reference .
 The final requirement is to view the video Worthy of the Call.
-This can be arranged by contacting either Louisa Woolery, Dodie Seppi, Amy Burgess or Cat Glenn to complete the requirement.
+This can be arranged by contacting either Louisa Woolery, Dodie Seppi, Amy Burgess, John Freiland or Shannon Payne, to complete the requirement.
 While not a requirement, we do ask that at least one parent participate in the viewing of Worthy of the Call to continue the conversation of topics discussed in the video.
 You may also visit this link “Talking with Your Children About Abuse".

 Youth under 14 years-old who wish to volunteer need only submit a volunteer application.
 Please sign page 2 of the application.